mshustov/redux-action-validator/README.md

 ## Motivation

-How that problem has appeared?
-Working on complex client app written in js with usage of redux you may want to use different techincs that impose some restictions on the redux store state.
+How has that problem appeared?
+Working on complex client app written in js with redux usage you may want to use different technics that impose some restrictions on the redux store state.
 - Want to rehydrate store after SSR(Server Side Rendering)?
 - Want to persist temporary state in LocalStorage for next re-usage?
-- Want to use [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) approach to be able to restore state of your app?
+- Want to use [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) approach to be able to restore your app state?

 Well, in that case we have to have got *serializible* store.
 Actually the [original redux FAQ](http://redux.js.org/docs/faq/OrganizingState.html#can-i-put-functions-promises-or-other-non-serializable-items-in-my-store-state) recommends it: